jianyuzhong/Resume/david.md

 >
 > * Spider
 >
-> As I data Spider,I draged many useful data from Web with python or C#.And  I have draged many website like facebook outlook 168 etc...
+> As I data Spider,I draged many useful data from Web with python or C#.And  I have draged many website like facebook, outlook ,168 etc...